nolanlawson/hello-javascript/README.md

 ### Building

-`npm run build` will build the Node-ready and browser-ready versions, which are written to the `dist-node` and `dist` directories.
+`npm run build` or `yarn build` will build the Node-ready and browser-ready versions, which are written to the `dist-node` and `dist` directories.

 ### Publishing